-- (1) The Council must ensure that investment decisions are undertaken by financial managers who act independently of elected members and their personal or political interests. - (2) Investment decisions must be made on a prudent, commercial basis in a manner that is consistent with- - (a) best-practice portfolio management; and - (b) maximises return without undue risk to the PIF as a whole; and - (c) avoiding prejudice to the reputations of the Council and the New Plymouth District community.
+- (1) The Council must ensure that investment decisions are made only by persons designated or appointed by the Council to make decisions on the investment of the PIF, acting independently of members and those members' personal or political interests. - (2) Investment decisions must be made on a prudent, commercial basis in a manner that is consistent with- - (a) best practice portfolio management; and - (b) maximising return without undue risk to the PIF as a whole; and - (c) avoiding prejudice to the reputations of the Council and the New Plymouth District community. - (3) Nothing in this Act limits or prevents investment of the PIF outside of the New Plymouth District.